 How do you see a manager's role on a team?

 This question is an opportunity to demonstrate your knowledge of professional boundaries.
-Start by giving a brief definition of what 'management' means to you and then demonstrate to employers how you maintain a professional distance, while still remaining on good terms with those you manage, using your past experience.
+Start by briefly defining what 'management' means to you.
+Then, using your past experience, demonstrate to employers how you maintain a professional distance while still remaining on good terms with those you manage.

 Managers who work too independently risk isolating themselves from their team, but those who are too friendly may undermine their own authority.
 Illustrate how you strike a balance between these two approaches.